comevussor/Apache-Hive-queries-on-IMDB-open-database/CAP theorem and HBAse.md

 => It is important do design row key adequately to improve access speed and save RAM.

 => HBase is very useful when mostly working with rows.
 While Hive is useful to work with columns, agregations.

+## Create and fill a table

+I'm using an edge node of an Hadoop cluster.

+Open HBase shell :

+(linux) `hbase shell`

+We want to create a table named judgement with 2 column families : opinion and meta :

+(HBase shell) `create 'judgement', 'opinion', 'meta'`

+Fill the table :

+`put 'judgement', 'tt001_001', 'opinion:vote', '7', 'opinion:comments', 'Good enough', 'meta:title', 'tt001', 'meta:date', '20181215'`

+For the row key, we could do something like : title+vote+username (or username hash for anonymity)

+View data : `scan 'judgement'`

+Get one row only :

+`get 'judgement', 'tt001_001'`

+If the vote is to be changed to 8 for instance :

+`put 'judgement', 'tt001_001', 'opinion:vote', '8', 'opinion:comments', 'Good enough', 'meta:title', 'tt001', 'meta:date', '20181215'`

+This will append the new data without removing the previous one.
+Date stamping will ensure that at reading time, the updated data is loaded.

+## Query HBase

+* HBase shell
+* SQL
+  * Apache Phoenix will translate SQL into low level HBase api for OLTP commands BUT not OLAP otherwise aggregation will be done locally, not distributed => big problems out of memory.
+It also allows ACID transactions
+  * Hive for OLAP : Hiver does not handle the storage, we just create an external table with adequate columns (=> restrict freedom of creating columns)

+If a region server crash, we loose Memcache and blockcache.
+WAL and HFile is on HDFS, still available.
+The region will be reassigned to another server which will download WAL and HFile.
+The WAL is replayed by the new region server to get the missing RAM data.
+During this process, the data is not available...

+### ACID transactions
+- Atomicity : transactions are processed at once, no intermediate operation
+- Consistency : succeed or come back to previous state
+- Isolation : different users don't see each other's work
+- Durability : once transaction is done, database is updated even if there is a crash